ibexa/documentation-developer/docs/guide/solr.md

 !!! caution "Solr"

     Solr versions older than 6.6.2 have a security vulnerability.
 Remember to download or update to a higher version.

+!!! caution "Java version"

+    If your Java version is higher than 8, you need to downgrade it to Oracle Java/Open JDK: 8.

 Copy the necessary configuration files.
 In the example below from the root of your project to the place you extracted Solr: